couchbaselabs/docs-ng/content/couchbase-devguide-1.8/using-couchbase-sdks.markdown

 order in which Couchbase Server appends or prepends data is not guaranteed for concurrent `append/prepend` requests.

+Non-linear, hierarchical formats in the database will merely have the new information added at the start or end.
+There will be no logic which adds the information to a certain place in a stored document structure or object.

+Therefore, if you have a serialized object in Couchbase Server and then append, or prepend, the existing content in the serialized object will not be extended.
+For instance, if you `append` an integer to an Array stored in Couchbase, this will result in the item containing a serialized array, and then the serialized integer.

+Similarly, if you have JSON document with nested attributes, when you prepend and append, the new data will appear either before or after the entire JSON object, but not within the JSON object, nor any nested attributes in the JSON.

+De-serialization of objects that have data appended or prepended may result in data corruption, due to the behavior previously described.

-**Unhandled:** `[:unknown-tag :sidebar]` Both `append` and `prepend` originated from the request that Couchbase Server supports 'lists' or sets.
+Both `append` and `prepend` originated from the request that Couchbase Server supports 'lists' or sets.
 Developers wanted to maintain items representing the latest 100 RSS feeds, or the latest 100 tweets about a certain topic, or hash-tag.
 At this point, you can use it to maintain lists, but be aware that the content needs to be a binary form, such as strings or numeric information.

 In the chapter on more advanced development topics, we provide an example on managing a data set using `append` ; we provide the sample as a Python script.